gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 parents talked, on the other hand, they just talked, or at least they did when his father was still alive.
 Did you finish plugging the hole in the baker's storeroom wall?
 Did the coffee merchant come to see you about the poison we laid down last week?
-She thinks it must be stale---there are rat droppings all around it.
+She thinks it must be stale—there are rat droppings all around it.
 How much longer do you think it will be until we can afford to repaint the rear courtyard?